 Stress is relieved within minutes of exposure to nature as measured by muscle tension, blood pressure, and brain activity.
 Sunlight helps strengthen the circadian rhythms that regulate your sleep-wake cycle, aiding the sleep routine.
 Time in green spaces significantly reduces the level of cortisol (stress hormone).
 Nature also boosts endorphin (the body’s natural feel-good chemicals) levels and dopamine (chemical that influences feelings of reward and motivation) production, which together promote happiness.

 It releases endorphins, promoting an overall sense of well-being.

 5) Engage with your tribe

 When feeling overwhelmed, a support system allows us to get through the tough times.
-Being with friends makes us feel good and the connection and feeling of belonging boost our mood and lead to stress reduction and consequently a reduced risk of depression and anxiety.
+Being with friends and family members makes us feel good and the connection and feeling of belonging boost our mood and lead to stress reduction and consequently a reduced risk of depression and anxiety.

 Music has been shown to lower cortisol (a stress hormone) production.
 Both listening to and creating music can have various positive effects such as elevate mood and motivation and aid relaxation.
 More than simply expressing emotions, music can alter them, therefore, make sure to choose the right tunes!

 7) Deep breathing